Davies Nkausu: International career

 SuperSport United wished Nkausu luck on the day of the final, with a club statement claiming the Cup final would "certainly be Nkausu's biggest moment of his lifetime".
 Nkausu started the final at right–back, marking Ivory Coast's Salomon Kalou and later Max Gradel.
 After a goalless ninety minutes, and with the deadlock still not broken in extra time, the final went to a penalty shoot out.
 Zambia eventually triumphed 8–7, with Stoppila Sunzu scoring the winning penalty.
 Some sections of the media criticised Herve Renard for being overly harsh on Nkausu; the manager shoved the defender during the match after he suffered a lapse in concentration and allowed Gervinho to bear down on goal.
-However, Renard claimed that Nkausu and his team–mates would not have been surprised or angered by the treatment, saying "For you maybe it's incredible for me to react like this, but they know me".
+However, Renard claimed that Nkausu and his teammates would not have been surprised or angered by the treatment, saying "For you maybe it's incredible for me to react like this, but they know me".

 Nkausu played in Zambia's 3–1 unofficial friendly defeat of Pretoria Academy on 29 May 2012, the game acting as a warm–up match ahead of the Chipolopolo's 2014 FIFA World Cup qualification games.

-He made his first international appearance after the African Cup of Nations in a 2–0 2014 FIFA World Cup qualifying defeat to Sudan on 2 June 2012.
+He made his first international appearance after the African Cup of Nations in a 2–0 World Cup qualifying defeat to Sudan on 2 June 2012.
 The defender then featured in Zambia's 1–0 win over Ghana on 9 June, coming on as an injury–time replacement for Chisamba Lungu.
 Despite having played 90 minutes for SuperSport just three days earlier, Nkausu was part of the Zambian squad that travelled to Seoul on 13 August 2012 for a friendly against South Korea, a match that also acted as a warm-up game for a 2013 African Cup of Nations qualifier against Uganda in September.
 One of only six 2012 ACON-winning players in the squad for the friendly, Nkausu started the game against South Korea on the bench but replaced fellow full-back Joseph Musonda just 28 minutes into the match.